BernhardDenner/puppet-userstudy-controller/task_descriptions.md

 ## Task 1: Define a new Configuration File

-Our development team has released the fresh new 'app' with two components:
+Our development team has released the fresh new application called 'calculator'.
-'broker' and 'calculator'.
-Our task is to write two Puppet modules for these two components.
-However, the Dev team didn't agree on a common config format, so 'broker' uses a INI style format and 'calculator' a JSON config format.
+Our task is to write a Puppet module for this application to allow an automatic deployment and configuration on our server farm. 'calculator' uses a JSON style configuration file.

-The two modules are already written, you have to define the required Puppet code to write the requested configuration settings to the specified files.
+The Puppet module is almost complete.
+Your task is to define the missing configuration part(s).
+Therefore, you  have to define the required Puppet code to write the requested configuration settings to the specified file.

-**broker** expects the following configuration settings:
-* section `general` with settings
-  * `instance_name` and with value of `$broker::instance_name`
-  * `timeout` and with value of `$broker::timeout`
-* section `notification` with settings
-  * `method` and with value of `$broker::notification_method`
-  * `email` and with value of `$broker::email`

 **calculator** expects these settings:
 * object `general` of type object with the following properties